Commentary: Lived in Rakhine for generations, yet Rohingya Muslims 'do not belong in Myanmar'

 CITIZENSHIP THE KEY ISSUE, NOT IDENTITY

-Full citizens are descendants of residents who lived in Burma prior to 1823 or are born to parents who are both citizens.
-Associate citizens refer to those who acquired citizenship through the 1948 Union Citizenship Act.
-Naturalised citizens are people who lived in the country before Jan 4, 1948 and applied for citizenship after 1982.
+Full citizens are descendants of residents who have lived in Burma prior to 1823 or are born to parents who are both citizens.
+Associate citizens refer to those who acquire citizenship through the 1948 Union Citizenship Act.
+Naturalised citizens are people who lived in the country before Jan 4, 1948 but only applied for citizenship after 1982.

-Though it is difficult to tell or suggest how many would qualify, it is believed that people who have genuinely lived there in Rakhine state would be able to provide the required evidence or necessary documentation for citizenship application.

-Because of the violence since 2012, involving the burning down of houses or entire villages belonging to the Rohingya community, and as a result of forced displacement or confinement in refugee camps, many genuine or important documents may have been destroyed or lost.
+Because of the violence since 2012, involving the burning down of houses or entire villages belonging to the Rohingya community, and as a result of forced displacement or confinement in refugee camps, many genuine a nd important documents may have been destroyed or lost.

 However, after much political pressure especially from Buddhist hardline groups that took to the streets, the government announced in February 2015 that the white cards will expire on Mar 31, 2015, before the 2015 election.

-The Rohingya Muslims were given a May 31 deadline to submit their white cards so they could apply for Myanmar citizenship, under the 1982 citizenship law.
+The Rohingya Muslims were given a May 31 deadline to submit their white cards and apply for Myanmar citizenship, under the 1982 citizenship law.

 NOT A RECENT DEVELOPMENT